El Gran Senor: Stud career

 Throughout his stud career, El Gran Senor had low fertility and typically sired no more than 40 foals in any single year - these days, most top sires and champions sire between 60 and 180 foals in a year.
 Over the course of his career, he fathered fewer than 400 foals.
 There were only 14 in his first foal-crop, but they included Al Hareb, who won the Racing Post Trophy (Gr1) over a mile in England.
 Al Hareb was at stud in Australia, and while his overall record was unremarkable, he did sire the top class sprinter Hareeba, a multiple Group 1 winning sprinter.
-El Gran Senor sired a total of 12 horses who won at the highest level - Group/Grade 1.
-These included South African classic winner Kundalini, top American fillies Corrazona, Spanish Fern and Toussaud, Breeders' Cup Sprint hero Lit de Justice, King George VI and Queen Elizabeth Stakes winner Belmez, and multiple European Group 1 winner Rodrigo de Triano.
+El Gran Senor sired a total of 12 horses who won at the highest level (Group/Grade 1).
+These included King George VI and Queen Elizabeth Stakes winner Belmez, multiple European Group 1 winner Rodrigo de Triano, South African classic winner Kundalini, top American fillies Corrazona, Spanish Fern and Toussaud and Breeders' Cup Sprint hero Lit de Justice.

-He was pensioned from stallion duty in 2000 at the age of 19.
-His final tally of 55 stakes winners represented a rate of more than 14% stakes winners to named foals - 10%+ is the usually accepted sign of a very good stallion.
-His record as a sire of successful stallions has been disappointing, however as a broodmare sire he has done very well.
-His daughters have produced over 60 stakes winners, including Grade/Group 1 winners Chester House, Chiselling, Emin Baja (CHI), Empire Maker, Grand Arch, Grand Vitesse (ARG), Honest Lady, Ice Horse (ARG), Ramonti (FR), Redoute's Dancer (AUS), and Square Eddie.
+The horse was pensioned from stallion duty in 2000 at the age of 19.
+His final tally of 55 stakes winners represented a rate of more than 14% stakes winners to named foals: 10%+ is the usually accepted sign of a very good stallion.
+His record as a sire of broodmares was very good.
+His daughters produced over 60 stakes winners, including Grade/Group 1 winners Chester House, Chiselling, Emin Baja (CHI), Empire Maker, Grand Arch, Grand Vitesse (ARG), Honest Lady, Ice Horse (ARG), Ramonti (FR), Redoute's Dancer (AUS) and Square Eddie.